On the long-time limit of the mean curvature flow in closed manifolds: The long--time limit is generically stable or empty: the proofs of Theorems and

 With this in hand, we are now ready to prove the main result of this section:

-\begin{proof}[proof of Theorem \ref{pw_thm}] We may clearly restart the flow after the perturbation in Lemma \ref{perturb}, but apriori the set of times for which we perturb may accumulate to a finite time; we claim that only finitely many perturbations are required though to ensure that afterwards none of the $\Sigma_j$ could be unstable.
+\begin{proof}[proof of Theorem \ref{pw_thm}] We may clearly restart the flow after the perturbation in Lemma \ref{perturb}, but a priori the set of times for which we perturb may accumulate to a finite time; we claim that only finitely many perturbations are required, though, to ensure that afterwards none of the $\Sigma_j$ could be unstable.
 Suppose $\Sigma$ is an unstable minimal surface that the flow was perturbed to avoid by the lemma; then if the flow $M_t$ starting from this perturbation converges to another unstable minimal surface it must converge to one which is disjoint from $\Sigma$ and hence disjoint from the component of the flow which was just perturbed -- but by the avoidance principle argument above the flow of this connected component may never converge to any such unstable minimal surface.

-Now because we can take the parameter $\delta$ in the proof above as small as we wish we may suppose the area of the piecewise mean curvature flow is bounded by, say, twice the area of $M$ after the $k$-th perturbation/iteration of Lemma \ref{perturb} for any $k \in \mathbb{N}$.
-In particular by the clearing out lemma only finitely many components of $M_t$ at a given smooth time might go on to flow to a minimal surface, with the rest must quickly being exhausted; in fact by this we may crudely uniformly upper bound (independent of time) the number of such components.
+Recall that the clearing out lemma \cite[12.2]{Ilmanen94_EllipReg} asserts that if the area of a flow $M_{t_0}$ inside $B_R(x)$ is sufficiently small, then after a short time, $M_{t_0+cR^2}$ will be disjoint from $B_{R/2}(x)$.
+Now, because we can take the parameter $\delta$ in the proof above as small as we wish, we may suppose the area of the piecewise mean curvature flow is bounded by, say, twice the area of $M$ after the $k$-th perturbation/iteration of Lemma \ref{perturb} for any $k \in \mathbb{N}$.
+In particular, by the clearing out lemma, only finitely many components of $M_t$ at a given smooth time might go on to flow to a minimal surface, and the rest of those with small area must quickly be exhausted.
+By this, we may crudely uniformly upper bound (independent of time) the number of such components.
+Alternatively, one may show there is a lower area bound on minimal surfaces of $N$ with bounded genus using \cite{White18_CptMinSurf3-Mfd} and use this.
 Applying the reasoning above to each such component then gives what we want.\end{proof}